dgulotta/mh_answers/README.md

 * 2014 - The mid-hunt runaround puzzles are classified as "Runaround".
 * 2020 - The tiger answers are not included in `mystery2020.txt` since they could not be called in; however, they are included in `metapuzzles.yml`.
 * 2021 - The answers from the 100000 procedurally generated puzzles in the Infinite Corridor round are not included.
 The metapuzzle answer is included in `mystery2021.txt`.
 Some answers in another round needed to be backsolved; these are classified as "Meta" in `mystery2021.txt` but appear as normal answers in `metapuzzles.yml`.
 One answer was given away for free; it is classified as "Free".
 Attack of the Lobsters is classifed as a regular puzzle despite being bolded on the hunt's puzzle list.
+* 2022 - Answers that could be called in on the Once Upon a Time in the Quest page are classified as "Quest".
+Some puzzles had multiple answers that were supposed to be called in simultaneously, but these are listed as separate answers.
+Fruit Around is classified as "Puzzle" rather than "Meta" since its minipuzzles do not have separate pages.

 The file `metapuzzles.yml` contains a list of metapuzzles from 2000-present and the answers that feed them.
 The `tag` field refers